Azure-Readiness/PRESENTATION-WindowsAzureITProOverview/README.md

-PRESENTATION-WindowsAzureITProOverview
+PRESENTATION-WindowsAzureEnterprise
 ======================================

-Windows Azure Overview for IT Professionals
+Windows Azure Overview for Enterprises and IT Professionals